 In addition to classroom instruction, participating law students will conduct an average of 12 hours per week of out-of-class casework including volunteering at the Veterans Help Desk at Birmingham’s VA Hospital, working with the reentry program of the U.S. Attorney’s Office of the Northern District of Alabama, and with Veterans Treatment Courts throughout our area.
 Students may also be responsible for legal research for cases before the U.S. Court of Appeals for Veterans Claims as needed.

-C-VETS clinic students gain experience in addressing veterans’ legal needs; collaborating with classmates and supervisors to research and write about legal issues and devise solutions for clients; and learn professionalism, including civility, responsiveness and identification of ethical issues as they arise in cases.
+C-VETS clinic students gain experience in addressing veterans’ legal needs; collaborate with classmates and supervisors to research and write about legal issues and devise solutions for clients; and learn professionalism, including civility, responsiveness and identification of ethical issues as they arise in cases.

-C-VETS was launched after significant efforts put forth by Professor LaJuana Davis, Cumberland’s newly named director of clinics, who wrote the syllabi and oversaw compliance with American Bar Association (ABA) requirements.
+C-VETS was launched after significant efforts put forth by Professor LaJuana Davis, Cumberland’s newly named director of clinics, who wrote the syllabus and oversaw compliance with American Bar Association (ABA) requirements.
 Through her work, in conjunction with Carroll’s expertise in the representation of veterans, C-VETS is set to be an asset to Cumberland students and the north central Alabama region.
 The clinic has been generously supported by Cumberland alumnus and veteran Stephen B. Moss ’68, and a $10,000 grant from The Veterans Consortium Pro Bono Program.Learn more about C-VETS and how to apply for legal assistance at samford.edu/cumberlandlaw/c-vets.